Plan Your Finances

 Refinancing to housing loan from Financial Institution (FI)

 You may choose to finance your flat purchase with a housing loan from the FIs regulated by Monetary Authority of Singapore (MAS).
-View and compare the housing loan packages offered by participating FIs.
+View and compare housing loan packages offered by the participating FIs on the HDB Flat Portal.

-Check the key terms and considerations in taking up a housing loan from the FIs before making a decision.
-You may use our calculator to obtain housing loan estimates from the FIs.
+Check the key terms and considerations in taking up a housing loan from the FIs before deciding.
+You can calculate your estimated housing budget and obtain housing loan estimates from the FIs.

-Valid Letter of Offer (LO) You must have a valid LO before exercising the Option To Purchase or signing the Agreement for Lease.
+Valid Letter of Offer (LO) You must have a valid LO before signing the Agreement for Lease for a new flat or exercising the Option to Purchase for a resale flat.

 CPF housing grant